isomerpages/mas-moneysense/_having-children/Getting Your Children Started on Money Management.md

 <li>
 <p>Investing - for money to grow on its own.
 Take the opportunity to open
 a bank account for your child.
-Update the passbook and tell your child about interest, deposits, and loans</p>
+Update the passbook and tell your child about interest, deposits and loans</p>
 </li>
 </ul>
 <p>This exercise will help your child develop good money habits.</p>
-<p>And since your child has saved some money, an equally important lesson
+<p>Since your child has saved some money, an equally important lesson is
-is to let them make decisions on what to do with the kitty.
-Making choices, and bearing the consequences is part of their journey to making smarter financial decisions.</p>
+to let them make decisions on what to do with the kitty.
+Making choices and bearing the consequences is part of their journey to making smarter financial decisions.</p>
 <p>Your child will also learn to look beyond his or her own needs and care
 for others.</p>
 <h5>6.
-Know the difference between needs and wants</h5>
+Know The Difference Between Needs And Wants</h5>
 <p>With older children, introduce the concept of “needs versus wants” together
 with learning how to spend only what they save.
 Use every opportunity to impart this knowledge.</p>
 <h5>Example</h5>
-<p><strong>When you’re shopping for groceries:</strong>
+<p><strong>When you are shopping for groceries:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>